Where is Pittsburgh

-Yes.
+A: Yes.
 When you agree to become a mentor, we require a minimum one-year commitment.
 Experienced mentors have identified consistency and reliability as important issues in the lives of the children we seek to serve.
 In some cases, it may take close to a year to develop a meaningful relationship with a child on a weekly basis.
 If this is a requirement, because of your other commitments, you believe you cannot fulfill, that is perfectly acceptable.
 As you can see, there are a number ways to serve the children.

 Q: Do I need a certain educational or professional background to be a School-based Mentor?

 A: No. You only need a heart to serve these kids who face so many obstacles to learning.
 Experience with teaching and/or raising children is helpful but not necessary.
 Mastery of academic skills - mathematics, reading, writing, science, and others - is NOT required.

 more than one team at a time?

 What is Family Guidance?

-or 724.935.6803 ext.
-2343 if you have additional questions.
+Email Kelly Phillips if you have additional questions.